 My first recommendation is to start studying for the PHR or SPHR certification as early as possible.
-I would put a time line in place which includes milestones you can hit leading up to the test.
+I would put a timeline in place which includes milestones you can hit leading up to the test.
 If the test is 7 months out, start now and allow yourself 1 of the 6 SHRM books a month and reserve the last month for review the last month.
 The more details and milestones in your schedule the better. (think SMART goals) It doesn’t matter what the schedule is, the important point is to have a schedule you can follow.
 Avoid putting the studying off thinking you will be able to pull this off in the last month.
-Put together a schedule and stick with it.
+Put together a schedule and stick to it.
 It is an investment in your career and you are worth it.

 You mentioned you worked in HR for 7 years.
 I would see if your company would pay for the class.
-Here in the United States, the class was about $1000.00 US and it consisted of single evening a week for 8 weeks and 3 Saturday mornings.
+Here in the United States, the class was about $1000.00 US and it consisted of a single evening a week for 8 weeks and 3 Saturday mornings.